Elk-M1 Control

 Data attribute Optional Description

-phrase no Phrase to speak.
+phrase no* Phrase to speak. *Required for speak_phrase only

-word no Word to speak.
+word no* Word to speak. *Required for speak_word only

-prefix yes Prefix to identify panel when multiple panels configured.
+prefix yes Prefix to identify panel when multiple panels configured

 Debugging